RedhawkSDR/transceiver-api/fei_3.0/README.md

 Multi-channel devices provide a single point where different, often independent, RF devices operate.
 However, these devices are bound in the same enclosure, making them inter-linked in arbitrary ways.
-To further complicate the issue, independent channels may not be fixed in number, as in the case of a channelizer implemented on FPGA.
+Further, independent channels may not be fixed in number, as in the case of a channelizer implemented on FPGA.

-For these reasons, a static definition (e.g.: XML-defined) for these devices is not the most appropriate implementation.
-To address this workflow, the concepts of child devices was developed for FEI 3.0.
+To model a workflow with multi-channel devices, the concept of child devices was developed for FEI 3.0.
-In child devices, a single device process space is used to associate multiple device class definitions.
+With child devices, a single device process space is used to associate multiple device class definitions.
-The definition of these child devices with respect to the parent device is shown in the following diagram:
+An example definition of child devices with respect to a parent device is shown in the following diagram:

 ![Parent/Child Device Definition and Generation](device_generation.png)

-As seen in the image above, the parent device is defined by its software package, software component, and properties definition XML (SPD, SCD, and PRF, respetively).
-Each child device is defined as software component and property definition files only, since they share the software package definition with the parent device.
+The parent device is defined by three XML files:  Software Package Descriptor (SPD), Software Component Descriptor (SCD), and Properties Definition (PRF).
-The generated code is a single project that contains all device classes.
+Since child devices share the SPD with the parent, they only require SCD and PRF files, The generated code is a single project that contains all device classes.

-Devices are deployed programmatically at runtime.
-Device deployment is through the addChild method in the Device base class.
+Devices are deployed programmatically at runtime using the `addChild` method in the Device base class.
-The addChild method is invoked on whichever device is the logical parent of the child device.
+The `addChild` method is invoked on the logical parent of the child device.
 For example, suppose that XML is defined for device "my_parent", "child_class_a", and "child_class_b".
-After the code is generated, the directory is populated with the following file tree:
+Then code generation would produce the following file tree:

 ```
 my_parent